- *THIS PROCEDURE IS TYPICALLY PERFORMED BY A REGISTERED NURSE

 - When suction catheter is inserted into tracheostomy tube, the student’s airway is occluded, total suction time should not exceed 5 seconds

-- Suction a small amount of sterile saline with the suction catheter to clear any residual debris/secretions
+- Suction a small amount of sterile saline, sterile water, or tap water (per student’s IHP) with the suction catheter to clear any residual debris/secretions

 - Allow student to rest and return to normal breathing